ynyeh0221/ai-model-management-rag-system/demo/deepseek-llm/sample_input_output_2.md

 |      |                 |                  |                     |        |            |            |                 | images of fashion    |           |            |            |       |      |           |        |     |
 |      |                 |                  |                     |        |            |            |                 | items.               |           |            |            |       |      |           |        |     |
 +------+-----------------+------------------+---------------------+--------+------------+------------+-----------------+----------------------+-----------+------------+------------+-------+------+-----------+--------+-----+

-### EXECUTIVE SUMMARY

-This report presents a detailed analysis of three models that use variations of the Unet architecture: Generative-Fashion-MNIST_script_unet, Generative-Oxford-102-Flower_v1, and Generative-Fashion-MNIST_latent_new_model.
-These models employ UNet or ConditionalUnet architectures for various tasks such as image denoising, flower classification, and fashion item recognition using grayscale images.
-The three models have distinct features, hyperparameters, frameworks, and datasets.

-### TECHNICAL SPECIFICATIONS

-Model 1: Generative-Fashion-MNIST_latent_new_model
-* Architecture: SimpleUNet
-	+ Input channels: Equal to 1
-	+ Hidden dimensions: [32, 64, 128]
-	+ Residual blocks: UNetResidualBlock (5)
-	* Framework: PyTorch 2.7
-* Dataset: Fashion MNIST
-* Training Configuration:
-	+ Batch Size: 256
-	+ Learning Rate: 0.001
-	+ Optimizer: Adam
-	+ Epochs: 10
-	+ Hardware Used: GPU (or CPU)

-Model 2: Generative-Oxford-102-Flower_v1
-* Architecture: ConditionalUNet
-	+ Decoder with conditioning layers for flower classification
-	* Dataset: Oxford-102 Flowers Dataset
-* Framework: PyTorch 2.7
-* Training Configuration:
-	+ Batch Size: 256
-	+ Learning Rate: 0.001
-	+ Optimizer: Adam
-	+ Epochs: 1000
-	+ Hardware Used: GPU (or CPU)

-Model 3: Generative-Fashion-MNIST_script_unet
-* Architecture: UNetDenoiser
-	+ Modified U-Net architecture for grayscale image denoising
-	* Dataset: Fashion MNIST
-* Framework: PyTorch 2.7
-* Training Configuration:
-	+ Batch Size: 128
-	+ Learning Rate: 0.0002
-	+ Optimizer: AdamW
-	+ Epochs: 150
-	+ Hardware Used: CPU (or GPU)

-### IMPLEMENTATION DETAILS

-Each model has its distinct implementation details, such as the number of layers and parameters in UNet or ConditionalUNet architectures.
-The SimpleAutoencoder class in Model 1 employs the aforementioned architecture with a few adjustments for autoencoding tasks.
-Similarly, conditional branches are included in the ConditionalUNet architecture used in Model 2 to handle flower classification.

-### PERFORMANCE ANALYSIS

-Each model offers different performance metrics based on their respective architectures and datasets.
-The Generative-Fashion-MNIST_latent_new_model achieves better denoising results, while the other two models excel in classifying flowers using the Fashion MNIST dataset.

-### TECHNICAL INSIGHTS

-These three UNet or ConditionalUnet variations showcase how a well-structured neural network architecture can be adapted to address various tasks like image denoising and classification by incorporating additional conditioning layers in conditional networks.
-However, further enhancements could include adjusting hyperparameters for better learning, implementing data augmentation techniques to increase training diversity, and fine-tuning the UNet architecture based on certain performance criteria (e.g., minimal amount of noise).

 ```